TakHemlata/rawnet2-antispoofing/README.md

 ```
 python evaluate_tDCF_asvspoof19_eval_LA.py
 ```

 ## Fusion
-Performed fusion experoiments using the "support vector machine (SVM)"  based fusion approach.
-We trained SVM on development scores of all RawNet2 systaems along with LFCC-GMM baseline and test on evaluation scores.
+Fusion experiments performed using the "Support Vector Machine (SVM)"  based fusion approach.
+We trained SVM on development scores of all three RawNet2 systems  with high-spectral resolution LFCC-GMM baseline system (https://www.isca-speech.org/archive/Interspeech_2020/pdfs/1844.pdf) and tested on evaluation scores of all the systems.

-SVM fusion script (matlab) is avaiable in 'SVM_fusion/' directory with development and evaluation scores and coressponding labels of all countermeasures system in 'S_dev.mat' and 'S_eval.mat' respectively.
+SVM fusion script (matlab) is available in 'SVM_fusion/' directory with development and evaluation scores and coressponding labels of all countermeasure systems in 'S_dev.mat' and 'S_eval.mat' respectively.

 ## Contact
 For any query, please contact: